SystemsApproach/private5g/software/start.rst

 reasons, the Core is called `omec` instead of `sd-core`).

 In addition, the monitoring dashboard will show an active (green) UPF, but no base stations or attached devices at this point.
-Not that you will need to click on the "5G Dashboard" once you connect to the main monitoring page.
+Note that you will need to click on the "5G Dashboard" sub-page once you connect to the main monitoring page.

 You can also peruse the Control dashboard by starting with the dropdown menu in the upper right corner.
 For example, selecting `Devices` will show the set of UEs registered with Aether, and selecting `Device-Groups` will show how those UEs are grouped into aggregates.
-In a live environment, these values would be entered into the ROC through either the GUI or the underlying API.
-For the emulation described in the next subsection, they are loaded from a combination of `aether-latest/roc-5g-models.json` and `aether-latest/sd-core-5g-values.yaml`.
+In an operational environment, these values would be entered into the ROC through either the GUI or the underlying API.
+For the emulated environment we're limiting ourselves to in Stage 1, these values are loaded from a combination of `aether-latest/roc-5g-models.json` and `aether-latest/sd-core-5g-values.yaml`.

 Run Emulated RAN Test